-Federal Home Loan Bank System (FHLB).
-One of the large Federal Agencies.
-A government sponsored enterprise (GSE) system, consisting of wholesale banks (currently twelve district banks) owned by their member banks, which provides correspondent banking services and credit to various financial institutions, financed by the issuance of securities.
-The principal purpose of the FHLB is to add liquidity to the mortgage markets.
-Although FHLB does not directly fund mortgages, it provides a stable supply of credit to thrift institutions that make new mortgage loans.
-FHLB debt is not an obligation of, nor is it guaranteed by the U.S. government, although it is considered to have minimal credit risk due to its importance to the U.S. financial system and housing market.
-Frequent issuer of discount notes, agency notes and callable agency securities.
-Also issues notes under its "global note" and "TAP" programs.
+Federal National Mortgage Association (FNMA or "Fannie Mae"): One of the large Federal Agencies.
+A government sponsored public corporation (GSE) that provides liquidity to the residential mortgage market by purchasing mortgage loans from lenders, financed by the issuance of debt securities and MBS (pools of mortgages packaged together as a security).
+FNMA debt is not an obligation of, nor is it guaranteed by the U.S. government, although it is considered to have minimal credit risk due to its importance to the U.S. financial system and housing market.
+Frequent issuer of discount notes, agency notes, callable agency securities and MBS.
+Also, issues notes under its "benchmark note" program.